gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 1. Defining an enum called `ValueOwnershipKind` that specifies possible ownership along a def-use edge.
-2. Implementing the API `ValueOwnershipKind ValueBase::getOwnershipKind() const` to vend these values.
+2. Implementing the API `ValueOwnershipKind ValueDef::getOwnershipKind() const` to vend these values.
 3. Implementing the API `void SILInstruction::verifyOperandOwnership() const` that verifies that a `SILInstruction`'s operands have ownership that is